 - Gary Palgon, Enterprise Systems Journal

-- use the data masking (replace, encrypt, pseudonymize, hash, etc.) function you choose for each class of data, preserving referential integrity
+- consistently apply the data masking (replace, encrypt, pseudonymize, hash, etc.) function you choose for each class of data, preserving referential integrity

 - maintain data realism with format-preserving encryption, pseudonymization, referential integrity, etc.

-- save time, money, and inconvenience by not protecting non-sensitive data
+- save time, money, and inconvenience by not masking non-sensitive data

-- strengthen security by applying different functions to different data sources and elements
+- strengthen security by supporting the application different functions to different data sources and elements

 - improve efficiency by combining data protection with data transformation and reporting

-- verify compliance with multiple data privacy laws with re-ID risk scoring and query-ready audit logs of the protection jobs
+- verify compliance with multiple data privacy laws with re-ID risk scoring and query-ready audit logs of protection jobs

-- send compliant data to applications, reports, databases, the cloud, and BI tools
+- send compliant data to applications, reports, databases, the cloud, and BI / analytic targets

 - implement data loss prevention (DLP) programs properly, and without undue complexity